mpaulosky/IssueTracker/CONTRIBUTING.md

 ## What should I know before I get started

-This project is a practice project to build a Blazor application supported by api, library and sql projects.
+This project is a practice project to build a Blazor application supported by API, library and sql projects.

 ### Project Folder Structure

-This project is designed to be built and run primarily with Visual Studio 2022 or Jetbrains Rider.
+This project is designed to be built and run primarily with Visual Studio 2022 or JetBrains Rider.
 The folders are configured so that they will support editing and working in other editors and on non-Windows operating systems.
 We encourage you to develop with these other environments, because we would like to be able to support developers who use those tools as well.
 The folders are configured as follows: